The Anxiety Skills Workbook by Stefan G. Hofmann uses a cognitive behavioural therapy approach to help you better manage your anxiety.

 One thing I liked was the cautionary note in the introduction that the book wasn’t intended to address suicidality, severe depression, or problematic substance abuse, and anyone experiencing those should get in touch with a mental health professional.
 I always think it’s a good thing when mental health books are clear about what they can and can’t help with.

-The book is divided into seven modules: planning, mindful relaxation, rethinking thoughts, worries about worries, facing feared scenarios and images, changing behaviours, and progress on goals and relapse prevention.
+The book consists of seven modules: planning, mindful relaxation, rethinking thoughts, worries about worries, facing feared scenarios and images, changing behaviours, and progress on goals and relapse prevention.

 For the exercises, given, examples are worked through so it’s clear how you’re supposed to be doing them.
 Tracking grids are provided for some of the exercises that the author suggests doing regularly.